Vitality CBD Presents: CBD Talk Podcast - Episode #3

 And, although there's just a small structural difference, THC binds to receptors that are most commonly found in the brain and they are responsible for it's psychoactivity, whereas the CBD receptors are most spread out through the immune system and bone cells, and, obviously, without being in your brain, being distributed to the other tissues in your body, it doesn't give you that same kind of psychoactive effect.

 It's a very small difference between the two.
 They almost look the same, if you were to draw out the structures.
-But, because they bind in different spots in the body, to different types of receptors, they have vastly different effects on what they do to us.
+But, because they bind in different spots in the body, to different types of receptors, they're vastly different.

 Evan: Precisely, that's exactly what's happening.
-Instead of all of these molecules hitting receptors in the brain, these molecules are hitting receptors throughout our body, that do tons of different kinds of things.
-Sometimes they help with inflammation or they can manage hormonal responses in the body to help balance irregularities.
+Instead of all of these molecules hitting receptors in the brain, these molecules are hitting receptors throughout our body.

 Evan: No, to make that clear, cannabidiol is basically a herbal supplement.
-It's an alternative therapy or remedy that someone can use but it's not in place of any pharmaceutical prescription that's been recommended by a doctor.
+It's not in place of any pharmaceutical prescription that's been recommended by a doctor.
 As far as oversight goes, although we can hold ourselves to certain standards when we produce CBD, there's very few external standards that are actually imposed upon us, so it's up to the producer themselves to hold themselves to a level that I would consider medically sound, even if we aren't considered a medicine.

 Harley: Right, and, from my understanding, there's not a whole lot of those facilities because everybody's trying to be part of the green rush out here in Colorado and everybody's trying to open up the next store and have the next product and they're rushing everything out and not taking their time and not doing it the proper way, in my eyes.